tabletopmanoa/tabletopmanoa.github.io/index.md

 ## Milestone 3: Connect UI to data model

-This milestone started on April 27, 2017 and is scheduled to end May 9, 2017.
+This milestone started on April 27, 2017 and ended May 9, 2017.

-The goal of Milestone 3 is to connect the user interface to the underlying data model.
-This meant that we updated the templates for each page with calls to helper functions, and we will create Javascript files for the templates with helper functions.
-We shall use the form control templates from meteor-example-form to simplify implementation of form processing.
+The goal of Milestone 3 was to connect the user interface to the underlying data model.
+This meant that we updated the templates for each page with calls to helper functions, and we created Javascript files for the templates with helper functions.

 Milestone 3 was implemented as [Tabletop Manoa Milestone M3](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/milestone/3)::
 ![image](https://cloud.githubusercontent.com/assets/17040099/25887188/b5abcfb4-34fc-11e7-98d6-f973675fd274.png)

-Milestone 3 consists of 16 issues, and progress was managed via the [Tabletop Manoa Project M3](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/projects/3)
+Milestone 3 consisted of 16 issues, and progress was managed via the [Tabletop Manoa Project M3](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/projects/3)
 ![image](https://cloud.githubusercontent.com/assets/17040099/25887162/9289c608-34fc-11e7-9de2-3e86c5dd38ad.png)

 Each issue was implemented in its own branch, and merged into master when completed: